 Here are two lists of the 10 best and 10 worst master's degrees for finding a job.
-Our rankings include median annual salary for each degree, as well as projected occupational outlook for the next 10 years.
+Our rankings include the median annual salary for each degree, as well as the projected occupational outlook for the next 10 years.

 Of course, you should select a degree program that fits your interests and career goals, regardless of the program's ranking on this list.

 But graduate school is often expensive, and it is important to think about the return on investment of any program you consider.

 Best Master's Degrees for Finding a Job

 The best graduate degrees for boosting your occupational outlook include those that focus on health care, information technology, and finance.

 1. Physician Assistant

 Physician assistants (PAs) practice medicine under the direction of physicians and surgeons.
 They can examine patients, diagnose illnesses and injuries, and give treatment.
 All PAs must complete a physician assistant program (typically, a two-year program).
 This is one of the fastest-growing careers, with a projected growth of 31% by 2029.

 - Job growth 2019-2029: 31%

 - Popular job titles: Physician assistant (PA)